Fox School of Business & Management

 Zhigen Zhao, Associate Professor, Department of Statistics, Operations, and Data Science, Fox School of Business and Management; PhD, Cornell University.

-Jeffrey Zheng, Assistant Professor of Practice, Department of Risk, Actuarial Science, and Legal Studies, Fox School of Business and Management; MSEd, Harvard University.
+Jeffrey Zheng, Associate Professor of Practice, Department of Risk, Actuarial Science, and Legal Studies, Fox School of Business and Management; MSEd, Harvard University.

 M. Michael Zuckerman, Associate Professor of Instruction, Department of Risk, Actuarial Science, and Legal Studies, Fox School of Business and Management; JD, John Marshall Law School.